jat2211/jat2211/README.md

 - 📫 How to reach me: Send a pigeon or find my email somewhere on this page.
 - 😄 Pronouns: He/Him

 If you're here from my website, then happy to have you!
 Otherwise, you should go check it out using this [link](https://jat2211.github.io/home/).
 It's not a virus, I promise.

 In the future, I'll be hosting a new website on Notion (it's already in the works) as I love the customizability and hope to showcase personal content and projects.
+Stay tuned for the launch in late February!

 ### Research Repos 🥖
 - [data-for-good](https://github.com/jat2211/data-for-good) (Columbia DSI and Rights CoLab, October 2021 - Present)